Have you ever had a Whole of Life policy with Bank of Ireland?

 - I did not ask Bank of Ireland to set-up my whole of life policy.

-- I was not told by Bank of Ireland that my Life Cover premiums could fluctuate.
+- I was not advised by Bank of Ireland that my Life Cover premiums could fluctuate.

-- I was told by Bank of Ireland that my Life Cover would pay the full amount on first death.
+- I was informed by Bank of Ireland that my Life Cover would pay the full amount on first death.

 - Bank of Ireland made me feel pressured into taking out the whole of life policy.